The Cyber House Rules

 Benders kids ask for a story, and Bender reads them "Bender's Arrest Record" by the Police.
 After the story, he sends the kid to bed and take Fry into the living room to talk.
 Bender calculates how much he's making from the government stipends, and finds that he's actually losing money.
 At Adlai's house, Leela and Adlai are doing a jigsaw puzzle, and brings up the prospect of having children again.
 Leela suggests that, as orphans, they should adopt a child.
 Because Bender cleaned out the orphanarium, they are forced to go to Bender, who is running his own orphanarium in an attempt to get rid of the kids.
 Leela and Adlai are unable to decide.

-Before they can think about it, the police break down Bender's door and arrest Bender and Fry.
-Bender and Fry (and the children, thanks to Bender ratting them out) are in a jail cell, when Leela asks to adopt one of them, and is told that she may.
+Before they can think about it, NNYPD peace officers Smitty and URL break down Bender's door and arrest Bender and Fry.
+Bender and Fry (and the children, thanks to Bender ratting them out, according to a deleted scene) are in a jail cell, when Leela asks to adopt one of them, and is told that she may.
 She sees an orphan with three ears being taunted by the other children and is reminded of her own childhood.
 She tells Adlai that she wants this one (Sally), and Adlai is reluctant, but Leela insists.
 He accepts, and promises to give her an operation to make her acceptable.
-Leela is outraged, saying that she doesn't need and operation, but Adlai points out the Leela had an operation as well.
+Leela is outraged, saying that she doesn't need an operation, but Adlai points out that Leela had an operation as well.
 Leela finally realizes that she would've been better off being abnormal, to Fry's delight, and threatens Adlai to force him to remove her prosthetic eye.
 Bender donates his orphans and his government stipend check to the orphanarium, and they rename it in his honour: The Bender B. Rodriguez Orphanarium.
 The kids give him a drawing of himself with them, and he crumples it up and tosses it inside his chest cabinet.
 The children walk away in dejection, but Bender sneakily pulls the drawing back out, smooths it out, and places it on the inside of his door.
 The children notice this and mob him with hugs.

 [edit] Additional Info